-At the time of writing, the UK had concluded 22 free trade agreements (FTAs) covering 50 countries and territories to replace existing EU FTAs.
-These FTAs, which are very similar to the existing EU FTAs, will come into force at the end of the Transition Period.
-The most significant of these, on the basis of total UK trade, are with Switzerland, SACUM (the Southern Africa Customs Union and Mozambique) and South Korea.
+At the time of writing, the UK has concluded 36 free trade agreements (FTAs) covering 67 countries and territories to replace existing EU FTAs.
+Many of these FTAs, which are very similar to the existing EU FTAs, have now come into force while several others have been provisionally applied or put into effect via bridging mechanisms.
+The most significant of these, on the basis of total UK trade, are with Canada, Norway, Switzerland, South Korea and Turkey.

 The two most important differences between the EU and UK FTAs with these third countries are that tariff rate quotas have been reduced and rules of origin have been amended.

 The UK and Japan have also signed an FTA based on the EU–Japan FTA but with some further changes (eg, there is a digital trade chapter).
 The UK has also agreed in principle FTAs with Australia and New Zealand.

 The UK and EU agreed an FTA in December 2020, the Trade and Cooperation Agreement (the “UK–EU TCA”), which has now entered into force.

 The UK–EU TCA provides for free trade in goods and limited mutual market access in services, but otherwise represents a marked reduction in integration in comparison with EU membership (however, see 1.3 Other Trade Agreements on Northern Ireland).
 For example, the UK no longer shares technical regulations and sanitary and phytosanitary measures with the EU (raising the possibility of future divergence) and there would no longer be automatic recognition of conformity assessments (which may increase compliance costs in certain industries).
 Similarly, provisions concerning trade in services set, at best, a minimum level of access, falling short of the free movement of persons, services and capital provided for in the EU.